lostintangent/gistpad/README.md

 ### CodePen

 If you export a pen to a [GitHub Gist](https://blog.codepen.io/documentation/features/exporting-pens/#save-as-github-gist-2), and then refresh the `Gists` tree in VS Code, you'll be able to see the pen and then can open/edit it like any other playground.
+This allows you to easily fork someone's pen and work on it within VS Code.

 ![CodePen](https://user-images.githubusercontent.com/116461/71393589-171ed080-25c2-11ea-8138-ba075daf7d37.gif)

 Additionally, if you develop a playground locally, and want to export it to CodePen (e.g. in order to share it with the community), you can right-click the gist and select `Export Playground to CodePen`.
+This allows you to develop within VS Code, and then share it when you're done.
+When a playground is exported to CodePen, it's tagged with `gistpad` so that the community can [see](https://aka.ms/gistpad-codepen) the pens being created with it.

 ![Export](https://user-images.githubusercontent.com/116461/71533903-39f60100-28b0-11ea-9e16-891a110c7074.gif)